jiaxicheng/pentaho/pdi_metadata_injection.md

 ## ETL Metadata Injection: Reuse Transformation templates ##

-There are situations when you want to re-use the transformations to handle raw data with the same workflow but different field definition, layouts etc.
+There are situations when you want to re-use the transformations to handle raw data with the same workflow but different field definitions, layouts etc.
 For example, to update the a table, you might have raw CSV data from different vendors and each of them provides different column names and layout.
 To reuse your PDI transformation , you can use the `ETL Metadata Injection` step to setup the fields at run time.

-Below is an example to use YAML files to manage the metadata defining fields and some step properties.
+Below is a simple example to use YAML files to manage the metadata which define some fields and step properties, their values might be changed from their default values when dealing with data from different sources.

 ![ETL Metadata Injection](images/pentaho_etl_metadata_injection.jpg)